A Closer Look at Multimodal Representation Collapse: Collapse Mechanisms and Remedies

 \begin{theorem}[Polysemantic Bottleneck] Let $W$ be the weight matrix at a given layer of $\varphi$, and $\vectorname{w} \leq W$ be any subspace in $W$.
 When the reduction in conditional cross-entropy $H(\vectorname{x}; \vectorname{y} | \vectorname{z})$ provided (amount of unique label information held) by each feature is the same, \ie, $I(\vectorname{x}; \vectorname{y}| \vectorname{z}_1) = I(\vectorname{x}; \vectorname{y} | \vectorname{z}_2) = ... = I(\vectorname{x}; \vectorname{y} | \vectorname{z}_k)$, at any iteration $n$ of SGD, the norm of the difference between $\vectorname{w}$ and the average gradient outer product (AGOP) of the complete weight matrix $W$ is bounded as follows:

 where $\gamma(\vectorname{w})$ is the degree of polysemanticity of $\vectorname{w}$. \end{theorem}

-\cref{thm:polysem_bottleneck} implies that since the AGOP is known to be the low-rank subspace that $W$ converges to under SGD \cite{Radhakrishnan2024AGOP}, the small distance (tighter bound) between the AGOP and $\vectorname{w}$ implies that $W$ in fact converges to the polysemantic subspace $\vectorname{w}$.
+\cref{thm:polysem_bottleneck} implies that since the AGOP is known to be the low-rank subspace that $W$ converges to under SGD \cite{Radhakrishnan2024AGOP}, the small distance (tighter bound) between the AGOP and subspaces $\vectorname{w}$ with higher $\gamma(\vectorname{w})$ implies that $W$ in fact converges to those subspaces $\vectorname{w}$ with higher degrees of polysemanticity $\gamma(\vectorname{w})$.
 In other words, SGD is more likely to parameterize $W$ with the low-rank polysemantic neurons than with high-rank monosemantic ones.
-Below we explore ways of breaking this implicit rank bottleneck to circumvent cross-modal polysemantic interference.
+The implication of this is that, if we specifically consider the noisy-predictive type of cross-modal polysemantic neurons, they will be the first to get eliminated among all cross-modal polysemantic neurons due to the low-rank simplicity bias, as they either do not contribute to loss reduction, or do so negatively.
+Below we explore ways of breaking this implicit rank bottleneck to circumvent cross-modal polysemantic interference among noisy and predictive features.